Claudia Brassard-Riebesehl

-Claudia Melati Brassard-Riebesehl (born 3 March 1975) is a Canadian basketball coach and former player.
-She played for the Townsville Fire of the Women's National Basketball League (WNBL) and later served as assistant and head coach of the team.
-She competed for the Canada women's national basketball team at the 2000 Summer Olympics.
+Claudia Melati Brassard-Riebesehl (born 3 March 1975) is a Canadian basketball coach and former player who currently serves as head coach of the Tasmania Jewels of the Women's National Basketball League (WNBL).
+She debuted in the WNBL in 2000 with the Bulleen Boomers before joining the Townsville Fire in 2002, where she played five seasons, including three as captain.
+In 2013, she joined the Fire as an assistant coach.
+As head coach of the club in 2018, she guided the Fire to the WNBL championship.

+Brassard competed for the Canada women's national basketball team at the 2000 Summer Olympics.

 Early life

 Brassard was born in Kuala Lumpur, Malaysia.
 Her hometown was Saint-Hilarion, Quebec.

 College career

 Brassard played college basketball in the United States for the SMU Mustangs between 1995 and 1999.

 Professional career

 Brassard's first professional season in 1999–2000 was spent with ABC Limoges of the French Ligue Féminine de Basketball.

-Brassard moved to Australia in 2002 to play for the Townsville Fire of the Women's National Basketball League (WNBL).
+After representing Canada in the Sydney Olympics in 2000, Brassard and her husband went backpacking around Australia.
+Upon discovering that Women's National Basketball League (WNBL) club the Bulleen Boomers had an open import position available, she rang the club, showed up to practice and joined the team for the 2000–01 WNBL season.
+After one season with the Boomers, she had a year off following the birth of her daughter.

+In 2002, Brassard linked up with the Townsville Fire through a contact from a college friend.
 She played five seasons for the Fire, including captaining the team in 2004–05, 2005–06 and 2006–07.

 In 2017, Brassard came out of retirement to help the Townsville Flames in the Queensland Basketball League (QBL).